indapa/resume/Amit_Indap_resume.md

 * * * * *

-> Scientist with experience in human genetics, bioinformatics, immuno-oncology, and data science exploring opportunities to apply my scientific and quantitiative skills in drug discovery.
+> Scientist with experience in human genetics, bioinformatics, immuno-oncology, and data science exploring opportunities to apply my scientific and quantitiative skills in diagnostics and drug discovery.
 * * * * *

 Experience